Emotional abuse is a common form of abuse that occurs in close relationships. It is also known as psychological abuse, and includes verbal abuse.

 Emotional abuse is about one person maintaining power or control over another person.
 It usually takes place between intimate partners, or comes from a parent to a child.
 It can also happen in situations such as schools or workplaces (for example, in the case of bullying).

-- depriving the person of money, food or transport
+- controlling or taking your money, food or transport

 For children, emotional abuse may include: